arangodb/docs/oasis/deployments.md

 ## How to enable the root user password rotation

+Password rotation refers to changing passwords regularly, a security best practice to reduce the vulnerability to password-based attacks and exploits by limiting for how long passwords are valid.
+ArangoDB Oasis can automatically change the `root` user password of an ArangoDB deployment periodically to improve security.

 1. Navigate to the __Deployment__ for which you want to enable an automatic password rotation for the root user.
 2. On the __Overview__ tab, click the button with the __gear__ icon next to the